isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

    ``ha-maintenance-start`` command to the server which is supposed to take over the responsibility for responding to the DHCP clients while the other server is taken offline for maintenance.
 If the server is in the ``in-maintenance`` state it can be safely shut down.
-The partner is in the to the ``partner-down`` state immediately after it discovers that the server in maintenance has been shut down.
+The partner transitions to the ``partner-down`` state immediately after discovering that the server in maintenance has been shut down.

 -  ``partner-down`` - an active server transitions to this state after detecting